Products aren’t sold off the shelves because they’re amazing and revolutionary.

 They failed to convey the information that though it was healthier, it was also more expensive than regular french fries.

-This further shows the importance of running pricing tests and letting your audience know how much you’re selling your product.
+This further shows the importance of running pricing tests and letting your target audience know how much you’re selling your product.

 Note: Much more than how much an item is sold, there’s the perception element pricing gives to your product.